 Part of the trail of this hike is the Buscalan Cliff.
 Yes!
-You need to climb down a cliff and it is the only way going to the village.
-Always be careful while stepping down in this cliff.
+You need to climb down a cliff, and it is the only way going to the village.
+Always be careful while stepping down on this cliff.
 There are no available guide ropes in the area to hold on.
 See the pictures of our hike down in the Buscalan Cliff.

 TAKE NOTE: Always keep yourself hydrated during the hike to prevent heat exhaustion.
 You can rest for a while during the hike to restore energy and prevent fatigue.

-Finally!
-We reached the village!
+Finally, we reached the village!
 We arrived at 1230H (12:30 PM) and went to our accommodation at Vista Resthouse.
-This resthouse is the home of our guides, Sir Oliver and Sir Bulut.
-They converted a part of their home into a relaxing rest house for travelers like us.
-The accommodation fee is at ₱250 a night per person.
+This lodge is the home of our tour guides, Sir Oliver and Sir Bulut.
+They converted a part of their home into a relaxing rest house for travelers.
+The accommodation fee is ₱250 a night, per person.

 Our tiny bedroom is made up of wood and it can accommodate up to 2 persons.
-There’s a thin bed mattress on it with pillows and blankets provided.
+There’s a thin bed mattress on it with available pillows and blankets.

 Part of our accommodation is the unlimited Kalinga coffee and free rice.
-For the meals, we just brought our canned goods adequate for our whole stay in Buscalan Village.
+For our meal, we just brought our canned goods adequate for our whole stay in Buscalan Village.